thienantran010/browser-automation-chromeos/README.md

 I hope that this document can spare someone the hours I spent on getting Selenium to work with Chrome and Firefox.
 And if you're feeling bitter, take comfort in the fact that it only gets better from here.
 Coding is super fun.
 And maybe one day, you can help contribute your own discoveries.
 Be the giant you want to see in the world :)

+## Requirements
+This document assumes that you have activated the Linux Development Environment, installed VSCode editor, and installed Python and pip (pip should come installed with Python)

 ## FireFox Automation
 To automate FireFox, follow these steps: